-When I’m not designing I’m likely catching up on technology news, listening to podcasts, or just wandering city streets with a camera in hand.
+When I’m not designing I’m likely catching up on technology news, listening to podcasts, or just wandering streets with a camera in hand.

 Product (Research, Development, Sketch, Prototype)